dstoeckel/stocks/README.md

 Stocks - A small-scale logistics managing server
 ================================================

+**This is currently in early stages of development and not really usable in production.**

 Stocks is a database application that keeps track of your grocery stocks (but is not limited to groceries!).